songsong945/songsong945.github.io/index.md

 title: About
 ---

-I am a Master student at Wuhan University.
-I work on data-efficient machine translation through the induction of latent structure in translation data.
-My research is part of the European [GoURMET](http://gourmet-project.eu/) project.
-My thesis adviser is [dr. Wilker Ferreira Aziz](http://wilkeraziz.github.io/).
+I am a second-year master student in the [Totem Database group](totemdb.whu.edu.cn) of School of Computer Science, Wuhan University.
+My superviser is Zhiyong Peng.

 You can find my CV [here](/assets/files/CV.pdf).